adamthomson/adamthomson/README.md

 - **2004** - Started organising events and promoting music
 - **2007** - Became a radio DJ and announcer at legendary 40-year-old station [RadioActive 88.6FM](https://radioactive.fm)
 - **2009** - Started working for successful clothing brand [ALC Apparel](https://alostcauseofficial.com)
-  - Helped grow from 1 shop in Wellington, NZ to over 100 stockists globally, is now based in Huntington Beach, California
+  - Helped grow from 1 shop in Wellington, NZ to over 100 stockists globally and a HQ in Huntington Beach, California
   - Rebuilt website 3x and changed platforms 2x to meet trends and demand
 - **2011** - Co-organised WordCamp NZ (WordPress conference)
 - **2014** - Managed the radio station on a 4 week contract